Matt-Jones-Developer/Horiseon_code_factoring/README.md

 This repository serves as a code refactoring example for marketing agency, Horiseon Inc.
 Accessibility is extremely important so I wanted to make sure I was taking the companies existing code, improving it (refactoring), cleaning it up (Scout Rule) and making sure it was more legible and understandable for anyone within the company to see.

 The criteria for this project are listed within the Acceptance Criteria section of this readme guide.
 A full list of changes can be found in the 'Commits' section.
+In future I will always write detailed commit comments.

 ## Table of Contents